-The Walter Greenwood: Not Just Love on the Dole site is under development, but is gaining some substance, with articles currently totalling just over 105,000 words.
+The Walter Greenwood: Not Just Love on the Dole site is still under development, but has gained some substance, with articles currently totalling just over 111, 000 words.
 Here is the plan at present, so readers have a sense of what is done already, and what is to come and when.

 I will be adding fairly regularly a number of new articles about Greenwood.
-Already completed are thirty-eight more or less substantial articles on:
+Already completed are forty more or less substantial articles on:

 ‘Greenwood’s Other Books’ (my introductions to ten of his novels, his two non-fiction works, and his memoir – the fullest published account of his complete literary oeuvre)